Search research projects

 Be part of an active research team working to further our understanding of the environment and tackle the issues we face today.

 We have a broad range of research projects that we are currently engaged in that we are seeking doctoral students for.
-Details of each of the projects can be found below.
-To find out how to apply, please visit our apply page.

 Fully funded research